Darkon Wargaming Club: Countries and retinues

 Darkon is made up of a number of teams, or "countries".
 A country is a group of players, usually friends, who have all pledged allegiance to the same leader, agreed to wear the same country symbol, and fight for the same goals.
 Country rosters are fairly static; players may drift from one country to another, but for the most part, membership in a country is very personal and moving is generally an important decision (as it is in real life).

 All countries in Darkon have some type of recorded history.
 The history may be the actual history of a Medieval or ancient nation (such as Sparta) or may consist of pure fiction.
 Most countries select a fictional background as it is generally easier to roleplay.
 Countries also exist on a map kept by the administration of Darkon.
 Land "hexes" may be discovered and claimed, wars (both land and naval) may be fought, and cities, ships, and other structures may be built.
 The amount of land a country owns has a direct impact on how much in-game money (represented by gold- and silver-colored metal coins minted by the Club administration) is earned.

-Presently there are nine officially recognized countries in Darkon; they are Aquilonia, Bard City, Ched Nasad, Chendrolyn, Drowned Isles, Elidor, Fatalia's Legion, Lost Company and No Quarter!
-There are also three officially recognized guilds: the Gilded Cloaks, the Golden Dragon Consortium and Tempestas Alas.
+Presently there are nine officially recognized countries in Darkon; they are Aquilonia, Ched Nasad, Chendrolyn, Drowned Isles, Elidor, Fatalia's Legion, Lost Company and No Quarter!
+There are also two officially recognized guilds: Jackal's Folly and Tempestas Alas.

 Other countries/guilds may unofficially exist in the realm, but until they petition for recognition by the Club administration they may not claim hexes on — or earn money from — the map, nor engage in a land war.

 Nomads are players who have no allegiance to any country.
 They generally are hired out (i.e. become mercenaries) by a country during an event.

 Darkon also allows another form of unit, a Knight's Retinue.
 A person that has attained the title of Knight in the realm of Darkon may wear their own personal symbol on their tabard and manage their own personal army.
 The retinue members would all wear the same symbol as the Knight they serve under.
 Members of a retinue can sign in as any country and be members of any country.